-If you want to skip all of the above, this Quick WordPress Installation Guide will help you install and set up a website with WordPress quickly and easily.
+If you want to skip all of the above, this Quick WordPress Installation Guide will help you create a website or blog with WordPress quickly and easily.
 For example, you may already have an existing website hosted on another web platform (e.g. Drupal, Joomla, etc.) and have decided to migrate over to the WordPress platform and just need an overview of the steps involved.

 If you are an absolute beginner and would like comprehensive, step-by-step tutorials that take you through the entire WordPress installation process with detailed instructions and hundreds of screenshots and show you exactly what to do every step of the way, then we recommend clicking on the links throughout the content below.
 You will be taken to additional tutorials in our WordPress Installation and WordPress Configuration tutorials.